Boris Johnson thanks Invercargill nurse for saving his life

 He named and thanked nurses who had cared for him, with a special mention for two of them, Jenny from Invercargill in New Zealand and Luis from Portugal, who he said had stood by his bedside for 48 hours "when things could have gone either way".

-They have since been named in other media as as Jenny McGee and Luis Pitarma.
+They have since been named in other media as as Jenny McGhee and Luis Pitarma.

 "The reason in the end my body did start to get enough oxygen was because for every second of the night they were watching and they were thinking and they were caring and making the interventions I needed," he said.